kaisenlinux/manpages-dev/category/TCP/socat.md

        -D     Logs information about file descriptors before starting the transfer phase.

        -ly[<facility>]
               Writes messages to syslog instead of stderr; severity as defined with -d option.
-With optional <facility>, the syslog type can be selected, default is
-              "daemon".
-Third party libraries might not obey this option.
+With optional <facility>, the syslog type can be selected, default is "daemon".
+Third party  li‐ braries might not obey this option.

        -lf<logfile>
               Writes messages to <logfile> [filename] instead of stderr.
 Some third party libraries, in particular libwrap, might not obey this option.

        -ls    Writes messages to stderr (this is the default).
 Some third party libraries might not obey this option, in particular libwrap appears to only log to syslog.

        -lp<progname>
               Overrides the program name printed in error messages and used for constructing environment variable names.